Purchasing A Memorial Tips and Information:

 The best showroom you will see is in your local cemetery.

-There are various cemetery regulations and restrictions as to heights allowed , kerbing allowed, size of graves etc As these have a bearing on your choice of memorial it is important to check these regulations with the cemetery authorities or your local monumental sculptor before choosing or designing a memorial
+There are various cemetery regulations and restrictions as to heights allowed , kerbing allowed, size of graves etc. As these have a bearing on your choice of memorial it is important to check these regulations with the cemetery authorities or your local monumental sculptor before choosing or designing or ordering a memorial.

 Monumental sculpting is a treasured craft, something grave diggers, builders and cemetery authorities can never recreate that is why it is so important to buy only from a reputable monumental sculptor such as Fingal Memorials for peace of mind and cut out the non compliant cowboys who currently operate within the monumental industry.